Commuter rail in North America: Spread

 South Station in Boston, Massachusetts is a major transportation hub for the MBTA's commuter rail services.

 The two busiest passenger rail stations in the United States are Pennsylvania Station and Grand Central Terminal, which are both located in the Borough of Manhattan in New York City, and which serve three of the four busiest commuter railroads in the United States (the Long Island Rail Road and NJ Transit at Penn Station, and the Metro-North Railroad and the Long Island Rail Road at Grand Central Terminal).
 The commuter railroads serving the Chicago area are Metra (the fourth-busiest commuter railroad in the United States) and the South Shore Line (one of the last surviving interurbans).
 Other notable commuter railroad systems include SEPTA Regional Rail (fifth-busiest in the US), serving the Philadelphia area; MBTA Commuter Rail (sixth-busiest in the US), serving the Greater Boston-Providence area; Caltrain, serving the area south of San Francisco along the peninsula as far as San Jose; and Metrolink, serving the 5-county Los Angeles area.

 There are only three commuter rail agencies in Canada: GO Transit in Toronto, Exo in Montreal (eighth-busiest in North America), and West Coast Express in Vancouver.
+GO Transit's rail network is the third busiest commuter rail system in North America.
 The two busiest rail stations in Canada are Union Station in Toronto and Gare Centrale in Montreal.